Vatsim-Scandinavia/controlcenter/README.md

 ## Prerequisites

 ### Docker (Recommended)
 - A Docker environment to deploy containers.
+We recommend [Portainer](https://www.portainer.io/).
-- MySQL database (or MariaDB) to store data.
+- MySQL database to store data.
 - Preferably a reverse proxy setup if you plan to host more than one website on the same server.

 In the instructions where we use `docker exec`, we assume your container is named `control-center`.
 If you have named it differently, please replace this.